yazanmonshed/todolistapp/README.md

-this is todo tool under construction build to be powerful CLI todo app for Unix & Linux systems.
+This is todo tool under construction build to be powerful CLI todo app for unix & linux systems.